 Why take part?

-Over 450 judges, including engineers, scientists, educators, attorneys, entrepreneurs, marketing and other professionals serve at the CIC.
+Judges, including engineers, scientists, educators, attorneys, entrepreneurs, marketing and other professionals serve at the CIC each year.
 They are volunteers.
 Most do it year after year.

-With so many competing activities competing for people's time, why do judges commit on Saturday morning each year to the CIC?
+With so many activities competing for people's time, why do judges commit a Saturday morning each year to the CIC?
 There are lots of reasons, but here are a few that the judges tell us:

-- Their corporation is committed to community service.
-Many companies have formal programs where employees are encouraged if not required to take part in some community service as part of a commitment to the local communities in which they work.
-United Technologies, Pitney Bowes, General Electric, Pratt & Whitney and others track the time that their employees spend in local communities helping others.
-We are privileged to be a part of these programs, and part of the give-back by some of Connecticut's most trusted brands.
+Their corporation is committed to community service.
+Many companies have formal programs where employees are encouraged if not required to take part in some community service.
+Stanley Black & Decker, United Technologies, Eversource and others track the time that their employees spend in local communities helping others.
+We are privileged to be a part of these programs, and provide letters of service upon request.

-- They took part in the CIC as kids.
+They took part in the CIC as kids.
 The CIC has been around for more than 30 years, and CIC alumni are starting to turn up as judges.
-They recall fondly their childhood participation, and the fun they had building their inventions year after year, and they want to help do it for another generation of kids.
+They recall fondly their childhood participation, and they want to help out the next generation of CIC kids.

-- They believe that invention is one of the things that sets Connecticut and America apart, and want to invest in the next generation of inventors.
+They believe that invention is one of the things that sets Connecticut and America apart, and want to invest in the next generation of inventors.
 Those who are running CIC – as well as those who are judges – are solidly committed to the principle that today's kid inventors are tomorrow's business and science leaders.
-The relationship of invention to the popular school STEM (science, technology, engineering, and mathematics) initiatives is clear and something we work each year to introduce to more schools.
-Judges believe alongside the staff and sponsors, and make it happen.

-- Their friends are doing it.
-Judges come to us often in clusters of workers or neighbors who are sold on the idea having done it once.
-Taking part as a group is fun because you get to compare the inventions after the fact and tell stories about their kids.
+Their friends are doing it.
+Judges come to us often in clusters of co-workers or neighbors who are sold on the idea having done it once.
+Taking part as a group is fun because you get to compare the inventions after the fact and tell stories about your kids.
 It's a social event with significant benefits.